AshmitaBarthwal/Online-Compiler/README.md

 # Online Compiler Project

-This is an online compiler built using HTML, CSS, JavaScript, and Node.js.
+This is a basic web-based  compiler built using HTML, CSS, JavaScript, and Node.js.
 The project supports compiling and running code written in C++, Java, and Python.

 ## Features